-- 5.3.8.3 Except as prescribed in 5.3.8.5, the welding of any appurtenance to a shell or head shall be made by attachment to a mounting pad. - 5.3.8.3.1 The thickness of the mounting pad shall be not less than that of the shell or head to which it is attached. - 5.3.8.3.2 The mounting pad shall extend at least 2 in.
-(50 mm) in each direction from any point of attachment of an appurtenance. - 5.3.8.3.3 The mounting pad shall have rounded corners or otherwise be shaped in a manner to preclude stress concentrations on the shell or the head. - 5.3.8.3.4 The mounting pad shall be attached by a continuous weld around the pad. - 5.3.8.4 Appurtenances shall be attached to mounting pads so there will be no adverse affect upon the product-retention integrity of the tank if any force is applied to the appurtenance, in any direction, except normal to the tank, or within 45 degrees of normal. - 5.3.8.5 Skirting structures, conduit clips, brakeline clips, and similar lightweight attachments, which are of a metal thickness, construction, or material appreciably less strong but not more than 72 percent of the thickness of the tank shell or head to which such a device is attached, shall be permitted to be secured directly to the tank shell or head, if each device is designed and installed so that damage to it will not affect the product retention integrity of the tank. - 5.3.8.5.1 These lightweight attachments shall be secured to the tank shell by continuous weld or in such manner as to preclude formation of pockets, which could become sites for incipient corrosion. - 5.3.8.6 Every cargo tank shall be provided with a rear bumper to protect the tank and piping in the event of a rear-end collision and to minimize the possibility of any part of the colliding vehicle striking the tank. - 5.3.8.6.1 The bumper shall be located at least 6 in.
-(150 mm) to the rear of any vehicle component that is used for loading or unloading purposes or might at any time contain lading while in transit. - 5.3.8.6.2 Dimensionally, the bumper shall conform to U.S. Department of Transportation regulations in 49 CFR Part 393.86, "Rear Impact Guards and Rear End Protection."
-Structurally, the bumper shall be designed to successfully absorb the impact of the vehicle with rated payload (i.e., prevent damage that will cause leakage of product), with a deceleration of 2 g, using a factor of safety of 2 based on the ultimate strength of the bumper material.
+- 5.3.8.1 The design, construction, and installation of any appurtenance to the shell or head of the cargo tank shall be such as to minimize the possibility of damage to or failure of the appurtenance adversely affecting the product retention integrity of the tank. - 5.3.8.2 Structural members, such as the suspension subframe, overturn protection, and external rings, when practicable, shall be utilized as sites for attachment of appurtenances and any other accessories to a cargo tank. - 5.3.8.3 Except as prescribed in 5.3.8.5, the welding of any appurtenance to a shell or head shall be made by attachment to a mounting pad. - 5.3.8.3.1 The thickness of the mounting pad shall be not less than that of the shell or head to which it is attached. - 5.3.8.3.2 The mounting pad shall extend at least 2 in.
+(50 mm) in each direction from any point of attachment of an appurtenance. - 5.3.8.3.3 The mounting pad shall have rounded corners or otherwise be shaped in a manner to preclude stress concentrations on the shell or the head. - 5.3.8.3.4 The mounting pad shall be attached by a continuous weld around the pad. - 5.3.8.4 Appurtenances shall be attached to mounting pads so there will be no adverse affect upon the product-retention integrity of the tank if any force is applied to the appurtenance, in any direction, except normal to the tank, or within 45 degrees of normal. - 5.3.8.5 Skirting structures, conduit clips, brakeline clips, and similar lightweight attachments, that are of a metal thickness, construction, or material appreciably less strong but not more than 72 percent of the thickness of the tank shell or head to which such a device is attached, shall be permitted to be secured directly to the tank shell or head, if each device is designed and installed so that damage to it will not affect the product retention integrity of the tank. - 5.3.8.5.1 These lightweight attachments shall be secured to the tank shell by continuous weld or in such manner as to

-5.3.8.6.3 For purposes of these regulations, such impact shall be considered uniformly distributed and applied horizontally (parallel to the ground) from any direction at an angle not exceeding 30 degrees to the longitudinal axis of the vehicle.
+- preclude formation of pockets, which could become sites for incipient corrosion. - 5.3.8.6 Every cargo tank shall be provided with a rear bumper to protect the tank and piping in the event of a rear-end collision and to minimize the possibility of any part of the colliding vehicle striking the tank. - 5.3.8.6.1 The bumper shall be located at least 6 in.
+(150 mm) to the rear of any vehicle component that is used for loading or unloading purposes or might at any time contain lading while in transit. - 5.3.8.6.2 Dimensionally, the bumper shall conform to U.S. Department of Transportation regulations in 49 CFR 393.86, "Rear Impact Guards and Rear End Protection."
+Structurally, the bumper shall be designed to successfully absorb the impact of the vehicle with rated payload (i.e., prevent damage that will cause leakage of product), with a deceleration of 2 g, using a factor of safety of 2 based on the ultimate strength of the bumper material. - 5.3.8.6.3 For purposes of these regulations, such impact shall be considered uniformly distributed and applied horizontally (parallel to the ground) from any direction at an angle not exceeding 30 degrees to the longitudinal axis of the vehicle.